Continuous first-order logic of abstract harmonic spaces: Introduction

-where $f(y)$ is the continuous extension of $h(x)$ on the minimal boundary $\partial U$.
-The analytic depth of harmonic spaces is characterized by the fine topology, polar and thin sets, and the Harnack principle, the latter of which was shown to be equivalent to Harnack inequalities by Loeb and Walsh \cite{LW1965axiomatic}.
-The subsequent development of flux theory by Walsh \cite{Walsh1969axiomatic} further refined the analysis of boundary behavior and provides broader applications to the study of excessive (superharmonic) functions of Markov processes by Dynkin \cite{Dynkin1962finetopo} and Doob \cite{doob1984classical}.
-Nevertheless, these classical treatments of balayage and flux operators in potential theory remain tethered to heavy measure-theoretic machinery, most notably the capacity introduced by Choquet \cite{Choquet1954capacity}.
+The analytic depth of Brelot harmonic spaces is characterized by the sheaf axiom, regular basis axiom, and the monotone convergence axiom scheme, the latter of which was shown to be equivalent to Harnack inequalities by Loeb and Walsh \cite{LW1965axiomatic}.
+The subsequent development of fine topology and boundary limits by El Kadiri and Fuglede \cite{ElKadiriFuglede2025} further connects excessive (superharmonic) functions to Markov processes \cite{Dynkin1962finetopo,doob1984classical}.
+Nevertheless, the classical treatment of balayage and polar sets remains tethered to heavy measure-theoretic machinery, most notably the capacity introduced by Choquet \cite{Choquet1954capacity}.

-Parallel to these analytic achievements, continuous model theory has emerged as a comprehensive language for metric structures, developed by Chang and Keisler \cite{ChangandKeisler1968continuousmodeltheory}, Ben Yaacov, Usvyatsov, Pedersen \cite{Yaacov2007dfinite,Yaacov2008CONTINUOUSFO,Yaacov2010completeness}, and others.
-In this setting, classical binary truth values $\{0,1\}$ are replaced by the unit interval $[0,1]$.
-To date, applications of continuous model theory mainly focus on two principal directions.
-The first concerns the classification of groups and fields in analytic and algebraic settings, including topological groups \cite{Lupini2016fund}, difference fields \cite{Hrushovski1993}, and pseudo-exponential fields \cite{Zilber2005apal}.
-The second concerns the classification of von Neumann algebras and their representations \cite{Henson2017Gurarij, GoldbringandKeisler2022jsl, FarahandShelah2022reduced}.
-While continuous model theory has proved effective in non-commutative algebra and related areas, the study of abstract harmonic analysis itself, despite providing canonical examples of metric structures, has remained largely unexplored.
-This includes fundamental aspects of stability and dimension theory, such as omitting types \cite{FaraandMagidor2018omitting}, quantifier elimination \cite{Berenstein2024freegroup}, and large cardinals \cite{Boney2022hanf}.

-The present paper establishes an interpretation of the theory of abstract harmonic spaces within the syntax of continuous first-order logic.
-Our main point is that harmonic axioms for sheaves, regular bases, and the Harnack principle can be encoded by a many-sorted metric structure in continuous logic.
-Martin compactification is interpreted as the closure of complete types, where harmonic measures correspond to Keisler measures on the ideal boundary formed by non-principal types.
-Polar sets realized in any $\kappa$-saturated elementary extensions of the monster model are shown to satisfy the omitting type theorem, where $\kappa$ is a regular uncountable cardinal.
-As corollaries, we demonstrate that any one-to-one harmonic map onto smooth manifolds $M^n$ ($n\le 2$) is necessarily a diffeomorphism (Example \ref{example 1}), an earlier result established by Lewy \cite{lewy1936non}, Schoen and Yau \cite{schoen1978univalent}.
-Table \ref{tab: dictionary} given below lists some useful concepts.

-The paper is organized as follows.
-Section 2 provides background on topological spaces and metric structures, ready for axiomatic harmonic spaces.
-Section 3 proves our main theorems and corollaries via elementary saturation for large cardinals.
-Section 4 develops the logical treatment of polar sets.
-Examples on Riemann surfaces and Lebesgue thorn are given in Section 5.
-We conclude in Section 6 with a discussion on the dimensionality of harmonic spaces and possible extensions to non-local potentials, suggesting a new path for the further study of stable processes.